ThomasWYang/candidate-react-app/README.md

 # Readme

-This is a simple reactjs app consuming Rest Api from https://github.com/ThomasWYang/tpg_demo
+This is a simple reactjs app consuming Rest Api from https://github.com/ThomasWYang/tpg_demo deployed on AWS EC2 http://13.236.184.156

 ## Install via Git